leodsti/Face_Rekognition_AWS/README.md

 - On Firefow you need to enable in about:config both media.devices.insecure.enabled and media.getusermedia.insecure.enabled

+## Pre-requisites

+You will need to create a private S3 bucket named 'image-for-reko'.

 ## Front End

 You will need to launch an EC2 instance with Ubuntu and install Apache server on it.